How To

 Click any row in the main table to open the Stock Modal.
 Tabs in order from left to right (swipe-able on mobile):

-• Insights — quality score, sector hint, narrative explanations of what the metrics mean.
+- Insights — quality score, sector hint, narrative explanations of what the metrics mean.
+Also surfaces FINRA Daily Short Volume — tap the title for an inline definition + Glossary link.

 Pick any of the three demo tickers below to open a real Stock Modal right here on this page.
 All three are dividend kings with low beta (≤ ~0.6) and deep daily liquidity, so you'll see a clean, fully-populated example of every tab.